wood pulp making

 Pulp is not made entirely of wood.
 Wood pulp is made by wood as raw material.
 Almost all wood can be made into pulp.

 Wood pulp is a pulp made from wood.
 Wood is a common material for pulp production, such as straw, reed, jute and so on.
-As the most widely used pulp, wood pulp accounts for 90%. of all pulp production according to pulp processing, wood pulp can be divided into kraft pulp, mechanical pulp (also called grout) and fine wood pulp.
+As the most widely used pulp, wood pulp occupies for 90% of all pulp production according to pulp processing, wood pulp can be divided into kraft pulp, mechanical pulp (also called grout) and fine wood pulp.
 Cork pulp and hard wood pulp are two kinds.
 The same type of wood pulp, they have different fibers.

 Process of making wood pulp